 The effect of these accountability concerns is felt at the level of legitimacy rather than in terms of matters of ideology.
 As such, the professional and functional ideologies of staff are tempered by the clear recognition that other, non-museum, actors have a valid role to play in establishing the policy context within which professionals can undertake their functions.
 Professional values and practices can also serve to defend the autonomy of museum staff to manage the demands that are made upon them by external actors, and as long as the requirements of these external actors are seen to be met then a degree of independence can be preserved: one museums service being effectively left alone because ‘we’re seen not to have screwed up yet’ (District Council, Service manager).
 To this extent the picture becomes more complicated: there is clearly a policy concern here (rather than simply a legitimacy one) but the extent to which this policy effect is simply a matter of managerial competence rather than anything else, is open to question – a detailed examination of the content of organizational policies would be needed to answer it.
 Again, however, the current focus is on staff perceptions so the question is simply being raised in this instance.

 The second set of factors to consider are the externally-generated, meso-level, ones, with these covering more than simply the specific policies that national governments may have concerning museums and museums services, being more concerned with the policy contexts that national governments establish for the management of public policy as a whole.
-Given that central government has minimal direct control over the functioning of any of the museums – including the nationals – that exist within England this contextualization function is the closest that it gets to affecting museums policy: even under the Labour governments of 1997-2010 the array of Funding Agreements that were reached with national museums only served to provide extremely broad-brush outlines of policy expectations that allowed the centre no direct role in policy implementation and which created policy ambiguities (Gray 2015b) that handed control of practice to the museums themselves.
+Given that central government has minimal direct control over the functioning of any of the museums – including the nationals – that exist within England, this contextualization function is the closest that it gets to affecting museums policy: even under the Labour governments of 1997-2010 the array of Funding Agreements that were reached with national museums only served to provide extremely broad-brush outlines of policy expectations that allowed the centre no direct role in policy implementation and which created policy ambiguities (Gray 2015b) that handed control of practice to the museums themselves.